yeagerai/yeagerai-agent/README.md

 ### ⚠️ Warnings!

 #### GPT-4 API Access Required
-If you don't have access to GPT-4 API, don't worry!
-You can still take advantage of Yeager.ai Agent's features through our Discord bot. 🤖

-[Join our Discord server](https://discord.gg/VpfmXEMN66) to get started and interact with the Yeager.ai Agent using the GPT-4-powered bot.
-Our friendly community is also there to assist you, answer questions, and share their experiences.

 #### Not tested for windows
-But if you want to contribute PRs al welcome!
-Just contact @jmlago#0277 on [our Discord server](https://discord.gg/VpfmXEMN66)

 ## Documentation
 For detailed information on use cases, tools, agents, toolkits, and agent executors, please visit the [Yeager.ai Agent docs](https://yeagerai.gitbook.io/docs).